 Albany, NY 12206

 Middle Earth Peer Assistance Program

 The Middle Earth Peer Assistance Program provides student volunteers trained to help other students by offering support, information, and referral services.
 Developed in 1970 in the spirit of students helping students, the agency's members are trained in communication, problem-solving, and prevention skills and are supervised by a professional director and four graduate student program coordinators.
-Individuals seeking services may call the Middle Earth Hotline (442-5777) or come in person to Room 204 of the Health and Counseling Services Building.
+Individuals seeking services may call the Middle Earth Hotline (442-5777).
 Services are confidential and, when using the hotline, callers may remain anonymous.
 Middle Earth is open during the academic year when classes are in session.
 Open noon - midnight, Monday - Thursday and 24 hours on Friday - Saturday, there is no need to schedule an appointment for service.

 Services to Persons with Disabilities

 The University is particularly suited to the academically qualified person who has a physical or a learning disability.
 The main campus is modern and has been designed to be accessible to persons with disabilities.